OptMap: Geometric Map Distillation via Submodular Maximization: Optimal Geometric Map Distillation

 Learned descriptors can be trained to encode overlap using simple vector operations \cite{chen2022overlapnet}.
+Descriptors in this work are unit-length $(n+1)-$dimension vectors that lie on the $n-$hypersphere denoted as $\mathbb{S}^{n}$.
+We use $\phi(\mathcal{P}_{i})$ to denote the descriptor generated by point cloud $\mathcal{P}_{i}$.
 The Euclidean distance between descriptors can be used to define point cloud similarity as

-The descriptor neural network is trained so that two point clouds with more overlap will have less distance between the corresponding descriptors, so $\mathcal{I}(\cdot) \approx 1-\mathcal{J}(\cdot)$.
-The limitation of using \cref{eq:desc_mutual_information} is that descriptors can only be generated for individual scans.
-Thus, reward functions designed to assess the informativeness of sets of scans must be developed.
+The descriptor neural network is trained such that two point clouds with more overlap have less distance between their descriptors.
+Hence, we optimize geometric map distillation informativeness using descriptors and define the input set $E$ for \cref{eq:general_formulation} as a sequential (i.e., ordered) set of descriptors denoted as $E:=\{e_{1}, e_{2}, ..., e_{|E|}\}$ where $e_{i} = \phi(\mathcal{P}_{i})$ and $E \subseteq \mathbb{S}^{n}$.